If you buy an item via this post, we may get a small affiliate fee. Details.

 Ways to connect

-If you are interested in the monthly deals, you’ll have three convenient ways to check out the new offers:
+If you are interested in the Amazon Kindle books monthly sale, you’ll have two convenient ways to check out the new offers:

 Kindle Countdown Deals is the largest single directory of the Kindle ebooks that are currently discounted.